Free: Healthy Freezer Meals Recipe EbookGet It Now

 What To Serve With Chuck Eye Steak Recipes

-A recipe for chuck eye steak can work with so many different sides.
+A recipe for chuck steak can work with so many different sides.
 Try these ideas!

-- Simple Veggies – Serve steak with air fryer broccoli (shown in the pictures!), smashed brussels sprouts, or oven roasted green beans.
+- Simple Veggies – Serve steak with air fryer broccoli (shown in the pictures!), crispy smashed brussels sprouts, or garlicky oven roasted green beans.
+For a more filling veggie side, try zucchini fritters.

 - Creamy Salads – This dish would work well with creamy cucumber salad, loaded roasted cauliflower salad, or in the summer months alongside the grilled version, Caprese salad.

-- Leafy Greens – Try steak with a spring mix salad, spinach bacon salad, or rainbow salad.
+- Leafy Greens – Try chuck eye steak with a spring mix salad or spinach bacon salad.
+You can also slice it and serve over greens to make a steak salad.

-- Steak Dinner Sides – Oven roasted mushrooms, creamed spinach, or zucchini gratin are steakhouse classics.
-You can also try mashed potatoes or mashed cauliflower.
+- Steak Dinner Sides – Balsamic roasted mushrooms, rich creamed spinach, or cheesy zucchini gratin are steakhouse classics.
+You can also try mashed potatoes, or for a lighter option, mashed cauliflower.

 More Easy Steak Ideas